 Limited liability companies are a business structure in the United States that provides liability protection.
-Essentially, an LLC separates the personal finances of a business (member) owner, from the LLC.
+Essentially, a Florida LLC separates the personal finances of a business (member) owner, from the LLC.
 When an LLC is formed, the owners will not be personally liable for any of the company's debts or liabilities.

 Advantages & Disadvantages of LLC